jbreckmckye/jbreckmckye.github.io/source/_posts/The-State-of-JavaScript-in-2018.md

 }
 {% endcodeblock %}

-(Apologies to any React developers if I have mangled this - it has been quite a while since I wrote much JSX day-to-day).

 As you can see, JSX is much more transparent - it’s far closer to real JavaScript, and it has almost no special HTML syntax except the curly braces used for expressions (`{}`).
 But - and this is a big but - what it trades away is productivity.
 It’s more verbose.
 You have to deal with things like JavaScript function binding and raw DOM event APIs (`e.target` et al).
 It can make no assumptions about how state is managed globally, outside the individual component.

 Things like JSX make sense when the technology is unstable.
 You don’t want to learn template syntax and library-specific “spells” when the framework might be obsolete in under a year.
 But outside of those conditions, those thin abstractions hold you back as a programmer.
+JSX has lots of compelling features - the fact you can stick debug breakpoints in it for one - but I think it's held back by its conservatism.

 Monoliths have other benefits, too.
 They are well-documented and provide a single target for developer effort.
 They can make useful assumptions about the nature of your project.
 They establish a standard technology that makes it easier for programmers to move jobs, and likewise easier to hire replacements.